ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 >
 > A feature flag is also known as a feature toggle, feature switch, feature flipper, or conditional feature.

-A feature flag is a technique to enable (expose) or disable (hide) a feature in a solution.
-It allows us to release and test features, even before they are fully developed and ready for release.
+It's a technique to enable (expose) or disable (hide) a feature in a solution.
+It allows us to release and test features, even before they are complete and ready for release.
 It's an alternative to maintaining multiple source-code branches and a low-risk companion for releasing, managing and fine-tuning features in production.

 ![Feature Flag](./_img/phase-features-with-ff/phase-features-with-ff-feature-flag.png)

-A feature flag can be viewed as an ON | OFF switch for a specific feature.
+View a feature flag as an ON | OFF switch for a specific feature.
 As shown, we can deploy a solution to production that includes both an email and a print feature.
 If the feature flag is set (ON), we'll email.
 If reset (OFF) we'll print.

 When we combine a feature flag with an experiment, led by a hypothesis, we introduce A|B testing.
 For example, we could run an experiment to determine if the email (A) or the print (B) feature will result in a higher user satisfaction.